3-connected Reduction for Regular Graph Covers: Graph Reductions and Quotient Expansions

 \heading{Quotient Expansion.} Recall the description of quotients of atoms from Section~\ref{sec:quotients_of_atoms}.
-We are ready to establish the main theorem of this paper.
-It states that every quotient $H_i$ of $G_i$ can be created from some quotient $H_{i+1}$ of $G_{i+1}$ by replacing edges, loops and half-edges of atoms replaced in the reduction from $G_i$ to $G_{i+1}$ with corresponding edge-, loop- and half-quotients.
+We are ready to establish the main theorem of this paper proving the aforementioned meaning of quotient expansion in Diagram~(\ref{eq:exp_diagram}).
+It states that every quotient $H_i$ of $G_i$ can be constructed from some quotient $H_{i+1}$ of $G_{i+1}$ by replacing edges, loops and half-edges, created from projections of edges $G_{i+1}$ replacing atoms of $G_i$, by corresponding edge-, loop- and half-quotients.